three-ball/self-learning/aws-101/README.md

 - The **AWS Well-Architected Framework**  helps you understand how to design and operate `reliable`, `secure`, `efficient`, and `cost-effective` systems in the AWS Cloud.
 - There are six pillars:
     - **Operational Excellence**: is the ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures.
+      - AWS CloudFormation.
+      - AWS Config.
+      - AWS CloudTrail.
+      - AWS CloudWatch.
+      - AWS X-Ray.
+      - AWS CodeBuild, AWS CodeDeploy, AWS CodePipeline, AWS CodeCommit.
     - **Security**: is the ability to protect information, systems, and assets while delivering business value through risk assessments and mitigation strategies.
     - **Reliability**: is the ability of a system to do the following:
         - Recover from failures and continue to function.